Nishapur

 Nishapur reached the height of its prosperity under the Samanids in the 10th century but was destroyed and most of its population was slaughtered by the Mongols in 1221.
 This massacre, combined with subsequent earthquakes and other invasions, is believed to have destroyed the city several times.
 Unlike its near neighbor Merv, Nishapur managed to recover from these cataclysmic events, and survive until the present day as an active modern city and county in tourism, agriculture, healthcare, industrial production and commerce in Razavi Khorasan Province of Iran; however, many of its older and historical archeological remains are left to be uncovered.

 The modern city of Nishapur is composed of three main administrative areas/districts (Persian: منطقه های شهر نیشابور) and is surrounded by many villages which are joining in to the urban area and structure of the city.
 The Area/district 1 of the city comprises the newer urban developments (initiated mostly in the 1980s and the 1990s) made to the north of the Road 44 and is home to most of the main higher educational institutions of Nishapur such as the University of Neyshabur and the IAUN.
 The Area/district 2 of the city comprises the downtown of the city and the older and more historic urban structures situated on the south of the Road 44.
 It is home to some of the main tourist attractions of the city, such as the National Garden of Nishapur and the Khanate Mansion of Amin Islami.
 The Area/district 3 of the city is home to the ruins and the remains of the ancient city of Nishapur, destroyed by the Mongols in the Middle Ages, and is located in the south and the southeast of the city.
 The third district of the city is a national and registered protected archeological area by law and any unauthorized archeological excavation is considered illegal.
 This district is also home to the burial and historical monuments (some are shown on the city infobox) of most of the renowned persons of the city throughout history such as the Mausoleum of Omar Khayyám and the Mausoleum of Attar of Nishapur.
 The third district is also used as one of the main tourist hotspots of the city.

 Many of this city's archeological discoveries are held and shown to the public in the Metropolitan Museum of Art in New York City, the British Museum in London, the National Museum of Iran in Tehran, other international museums and the museums of the city of Nishapur.
 The city of Nishapur is also a member of international organizations such as the LHC and the ICCN UNESCO.

+Etymology

+The city of Nishapur gets its name from the Sassanian Persian king Shapur I, who founded the city in the 3rd century CE.
+The name “Nishapur” comes from Middle Persian (Pahlavi) words: